nimroddanielmaayan/chrome-extensions/notes.md

 - The overlay (injected content) feature: Since the content script is a JS that can be injected into a webpage, we'll use a content script for this feature

+- In lesson 61, there's an explanation that has to do with `chunks` in WebPack, and how they need to be modified for content scripts

+- Message passing (lesson 63): In this lesson, there's an example of why message passing between scripts is important.
+We want to create a button in the extension popup, which will toggle the overlay (which is shown or removed using a content script)

 ## Section 7: Project Section (skipped for now, complete this later)